karoly-varasdi/de-wiktionary-parser/README.md

 ./docs/help_python_modules.md) in the *docs* folder.

 ## <a name="sample"></a>A sample script to start with
-The following simple script generates and stores a grammatical and a translation dictionary, as well as enhances the former with information from the latter.
+The following simple script generates and stores a grammatical and a translation dictionary for German nouns, as well as enhances the former with information from the latter.

 ```python
 # import the noun parser module functions: